RockHoward/radguild/Roadmap.md

 ### Q3, 2022

-1. Execute marketing plan to attract developers to the Guild blueprints.
+1. Execute the marketing plan to entice developers to use the Guild blueprints.

 2. Create a coordinated launch plan for Guild and Customer projects relative to the Babylon release.

 ### Post Babylon Release

-1. Execute launch plan for Guild projects and Customer projects.
+1. Execute launch plan for Guild and Customer projects.

 2. Finalize all open RadGuild DAO design issues.

 3. Complete development work on the RadGuild DAO.

-4. Launch the RadGuild DAO and dismiss the operating and administrational staff.
+4. Launch the RadGuild DAO.

 [**Back**](./index.md)